What study is right for you?

 IMC – Intermuscular Coherence: A Biomarker for Early Diagnosis and Follow Up of ALS

 This is an observational study done in conjunction with a clinical EMG to determine whether surface electromyography (sEMG), a method of measuring muscle activity through the skin, is a valid tool to diagnose ALS at an early stage as well as assess the disease progression in future clinical trials.
-The study, which involves placing electrodes on participants’ arms and legs and then contracting certain muscles, takes approximately 30 minutes to complete.
+The study, which involves placing electrodes on participants’ arms and legs and then contracting certain muscles, takes approximately one hour to complete.

 Participants: Open to patients who are undergoing a clinical EMG

-Contact Information:
+Contact

 ALS@wustl.edu